Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

 \end{cor}

 This in turn implies the following:

 \begin{cor} Let $P$ be a simple polytope and let $\bf{c}$ be a generic cost vector such that $G(P,\bf{c})$ is the Hasse diagram of a lattice $L$.
-Then the join $J(S)$ of any collection $S$ of atoms in $L$ is contained in the unique smallest face $F_S$ containing all of the atoms in $S$.
-Likewise the meet of any collection $T$ of coatoms in $L$ is contained in the unique smallest face $G_T$ containing all of the coatoms in $T$. \end{cor}
+Then the join of any collection $S$ of atoms in $L$ is contained in the unique smallest face $F_S$ containing $\hat{0}$ and all of the atoms in $S$.
+Dually, the meet of any collection $T$ of coatoms in $L$ is contained in the unique smallest face $G_T$ containing $\hat{1}$ and all of the coatoms in $T$. \end{cor}

-\begin{proof} There is a directed path from any atom $a\in S$ to $J(S)$ by definition of upper bound.
-There is also a directed path from $J(S)$ to $psj(S)$ by virtue of $psj(S)$ being an upper bound for the elements of $S$, hence being greater than or equal to the least upper bound $J(S)$ for the elements of $S$.
+\begin{proof} There is a directed path from any atom $a\in S$ to the join $J(S)$ of the set of elements of $S$ since $J(S)$ is an upper bound for the elements of $S$.
+There is also a directed path from $J(S)$ to the pseudo-join $psj(S)$ by virtue of $psj(S)$ being an upper bound for the elements of $S$, hence being greater than or equal to the least upper bound $J(S)$.
 Concatenating these directed paths yields a directed path $p$ from $a$ to $psj(S)$.
-By Lemma ~\ref{source-non-revisit}, this directed path $p$ must stay within $F_S$.
+By Corollary ~\ref{source-face-sink-face}, $p$ must stay within $F_S$ since $\hat{0}\in F_S$.
 In particular, this implies $J(S) \in F_S$.
-The proof for coatoms is entirely analogous, by dualizing everything. \end{proof}
+The proof for coatoms is similar. \end{proof}

-One might be tempted to try to generalize Lemma ~\ref{source-non-revisit} by replacing $\hat{0}$ by an arbitrary element $u\in L$ while replacing the atoms of $L$ by the atoms of a closed interval $[u,v]$ in $L$.
-However, our proof of Lemma ~\ref{source-non-revisit} does not apply for $u\ne \hat{0}$ due to $G(P,\bc )$ having edges directed towards any $u\ne \hat{0}$.
-Nonetheless, with a good bit of effort we will obtain weaker results seeminingly heading towards an analogue of Lemma ~\ref{source-non-revisit} for arbitrary intervals $[u,v]$.

-Next is a result regarding the pseudo-join of a pair of elements $x,y$, denoted $psj(x,y)$, together with a dual result regarding the pseudo-meet of elements $x',y'$, denoted $psm(x',y')$.
-This will serve as the base case for the induction in the upcoming proof of Theorem ~\ref{pseudo=join}.
+Next is a result that will serve as a key ingredient in the proof of Theorem ~\ref{pseudo=join}.
+The proof of Theorem ~\ref{2-atom-base-case} is one of the trickiest proofs in the paper, so we give an especially high level of detail in the argument below.